-Each of the Bank of England and the Federal Reserve Bank of New York (the FRBNY) publish certain historical indicative secured overnight financing rates, although such historical indicative data inherently involves assumptions, estimates and approximations.
-Potential investors in SONIA-Linked Notes and SOFR-Linked Notes should not rely on such historical indicative data or on any historical changes or trends in SONIA or SOFR, as the case may be, as an indicator of the future performance of SONIA or SOFR, respectively.
-For example, since the initial publication of SOFR, daily changes in SOFR have, on occasion, been more volatile than daily changes in comparable benchmark or market rates (see "SOFR and SONIA may be more volatile than other benchmarks or market rates" below).
-Accordingly, SONIA and SOFR over the term of any SONIA-Linked Notes or SOFR-Linked Notes, respectively, may bear little or no relation to the historical actual or historical indicative data.
+Each of the Bank of England, the Federal Reserve Bank of New York (the FRBNY) and ECB publish certain historical indicative secured overnight financing rates, although such historical indicative data inherently involves assumptions, estimates and approximations.
+Potential investors in SONIA-Linked Notes, SOFR-Linked Notes and €STR-Linked Notes should not rely on such historical indicative data or on any historical changes or trends in SONIA, SOFR or €STR, as the case may be, as an indicator of the future performance of SONIA, SOFR or €STR, respectively.
+For example, since the initial publication of SOFR, daily changes in SOFR have, on occasion, been more volatile than daily changes in comparable benchmark or market rates (see "SOFR, SONIA and €STR may be more volatile than other benchmarks or market rates" below).
+Accordingly, SONIA, SOFR and €STR over the term of any SONIA-Linked Notes, SOFR-Linked Notes or €STR-Linked Notes, respectively, may bear little or no relation to the historical actual or historical indicative data.

-Prospective investors in any Notes referencing Compounded Daily SONIA or Compounded Daily SOFR should be aware that the market continues to develop in relation to each of SONIA and SOFR as a reference rate in the capital markets and its adoption as an alternative to Sterling LIBOR and U.S. dollar LIBOR, respectively.
-For example, market participants and relevant working groups are, as at the date of this Information Memorandum, currently exploring forward-looking 'term' SONIA or SOFR reference rates (which seek to measure the market's forward expectation of an average SONIA or SOFR rate over a designated term).
-The adoption of SONIA or SOFR may also see component inputs into swap rates or other composite rates transferring from Sterling LIBOR or U.S. dollar LIBOR, respectively, or another reference rate to SONIA or SOFR.
+Prospective investors in any Notes referencing Compounded Daily SONIA, Compounded Daily SOFR or Compounded Daily €STR should be aware that the market continues to develop in relation to each of SONIA, SOFR and €STR as a reference rate in the capital markets and its adoption as an alternative to Sterling LIBOR, U.S. dollar LIBOR and EURIBOR, respectively.
+For example, market participants and relevant working groups continue to explore forward-looking 'term' SONIA, SOFR or €STR reference rates (which seek to measure the market's forward expectation of an average SONIA or SOFR rate over a designated term).
+The adoption of SONIA, SOFR or €STR may also see component inputs into swap rates or other composite rates transferring from Sterling LIBOR, U.S. dollar LIBOR or EURIBOR, respectively, or another reference rate to SONIA, SOFR or €STR.

-The market or a significant part thereof may adopt an application of SONIA or SOFR that differs significantly from that set out in the Terms and Conditions of the Notes in the case of Notes issued under the Programme for which Compounded Daily SONIA or Compounded Daily SOFR, respectively is specified as being applicable in the applicable Pricing Supplement.
-Furthermore, the Issuer may in the future issue Notes referencing SONIA or SOFR that differ materially in terms of the interest determination provisions when compared with the provisions for such determination as set out in paragraphs 12(b) and (c) of the Global Note, respectively.
-The nascent development of Compounded Daily SONIA and Compounded Daily SOFR as an interest reference rate for the Eurobond markets, as well as continued development of SONIA and SOFR-based rates for such market and the market infrastructure for adopting such rates, could result in reduced liquidity or increased volatility or could otherwise affect the market price of any SONIA or SOFR-referenced Notes issued under the Programme from time to time.
+The market or a significant part thereof may adopt an application of SONIA, SOFR or €STR that differs significantly from that set out in the Terms and Conditions of the Notes in the case of Notes issued under the Programme for which Compounded Daily SONIA, Compounded Daily SOFR or Compounded Daily €STR, respectively is specified as being applicable in the applicable Pricing Supplement.
+Furthermore, the Issuer may in the future issue Notes referencing SONIA, SOFR or €STR that differ materially in terms of the interest determination provisions when compared with the provisions for such determination as set out in paragraphs 12(b), 12(c) and 12(d) of the Global Note, respectively.
+The nascent development of Compounded Daily SONIA, Compounded Daily SOFR and Compounded Daily €STR as an interest reference rate for the Eurobond markets, as well as continued development of SONIA, SOFR and €STR-based rates for such market and the market infrastructure for adopting such rates, could result in reduced liquidity or increased volatility or could otherwise affect the market price of any SONIA, SOFR or €STR-referenced Notes issued under the Programme from time to time.

-In addition, the manner of adoption or application of SONIA and SOFR reference rates in the Eurobond markets may differ materially compared with the application and adoption of SONIA or SOFR in other markets, such as the derivatives and loan markets.
-Investors should carefully consider how any mismatch between the adoption of SONIA or SOFR reference rates across these markets may impact any hedging or other financial arrangements which they may put in place in connection with any acquisition, holding or disposal of Notes referencing Compounded Daily SONIA or Compounded Daily SOFR.
+In addition, the manner of adoption or application of SONIA, SOFR and €STR reference rates in the Eurobond markets may differ materially compared with the application and adoption of SONIA, SOFR or €STR in other markets, such as the derivatives and loan markets.
+Investors should carefully consider how any mismatch between the adoption of SONIA, SOFR or €STR reference rates across these markets may impact any hedging or other financial arrangements which they may put in place in connection with any acquisition, holding or disposal of Notes referencing Compounded Daily SONIA, Compounded Daily SOFR or Compounded Daily €STR.